Skip to main content

 The HPA Axis Reset Protocol

 The primary therapeutic target in recovering from sleep-induced endocrine damage is the HPA axis.
 Years of insufficient sleep lead to a flattening of the diurnal cortisol curve.
-Normally, peak shortly after waking (the Cortisol Awakening Response, or CAR) and steadily decline throughout the day, reaching their lowest point around midnight.
+Normally, cortisol levels peak shortly after waking (the Cortisol Awakening Response, or CAR) and steadily decline throughout the day, reaching their lowest point around midnight.

 In a state of chronic sleep debt, evening cortisol levels often remain elevated, while the morning peak can become blunted.
 This dysregulation promotes a state of perpetual “fight or flight,” impairs immune function, and drives metabolic dysfunction.